-The PPACG and the CDOT shall comply with the ADA requirements in both transit and highway planning programs, Section 504 and 28 CFR §35.
-The PPACG, the City of Colorado Springs and the CDOT shall coordinate ADA Transition Plan monitoring and identify the access and mobility needs of ADA populations in the planning process.
-The PPACG and the CDOT shall analyze the impacts to ADA populations when considering multimodal access and mobility performance improvements in regional and statewide transportation plans, TIP and STIP.
+PPACG and the CDOT shall comply with the ADA requirements in both transit and highway planning programs, Section 504 and 28 CFR §35.
+PPACG, the City and the CDOT shall coordinate in regards to ADA Transition Plan monitoring and identify the access and mobility needs of ADA populations in the planning process.
+PPACG and the CDOT shall analyze the impacts to ADA populations when considering multimodal access and mobility performance improvements in regional and statewide transportation plans, TIP, and STIP.